 The Group has routinely handled important, confidential and price-sensitive information related to its customers.
 Securing customers' information is the most essential element for maintaining good corporate governance and building long-term trust with its customers.
-As a responsible service provider, the Group adheres to the Personal Data (Privacy) Ordinance in Hong Kong and expressly reiterates confidentiality obligations in its Staff Manual.
+As a responsible service provider, the Group adheres to the relevant laws and regulations and expressly reiterates confidentiality obligations in its Staff Manual.
 Employees are required to sign a confidentiality agreement and are trained to maintain the confidentiality of customers' information.
 The Group has engaged a confidential material destruction service provider to collect and handle used papers that could possibly contain customers' confidential information.
+These policies and procedures are reviewed regularly to ensure the effectiveness.